The Psychological Significance of the Zinc and Gunpowder Experiment

 Here is an example of how dream interpretation can restore the coherence of a dream:

-Laura dreams that she is being chased by a monster.
+Laura dreams of being chased by a monster.
 The monster represents Laura's fear of her boss.
 Dream interpretation can help Laura to understand that the dream is really about her fear of her boss and then the dream makes more sense.

 Resources: